CASTEP background theory

 Spin orbit coupling between the electron's spin and its orbital angular momentum couples the direction of spin with the underlying lattice.
 This is a relativistic effect that increases in magnitude with the nuclear charge, Z. For materials with heavy elements a scalar relativistic treatment (that is, one that neglects the spin orbit interaction) is insufficient to model the electronic band structure.
 In magnetic systems, the spin orbit coupling introduces a preferential direction (or set of directions) for the spin density.

-The inclusion of spin orbit coupling is required for the prediction of many physical properties; for example, effective masses in semiconductors (modeling light and heavy holes); the anomalous Hall effect; Berry curvature; topological insulators, and magnetoelectrics.
+The prediction of many physical properties requires the inclusion of spin orbit coupling.
+For example, effective masses in semiconductors (modeling light and heavy holes), the anomalous Hall effect, Berry curvature, topological insulators, and magnetoelectrics.

 DFT+U (LDA+U)

-DFT can only give access to the ground state properties of a system, even if the exact exchange-correlation potential were known.
-For electronic excitations to be modeled Kohn-Sham equations must be substituted by the Dyson equation, where instead of the unknown exchange-correlation potential the energy dependent self energy operator is used.
-This operator often can be represented by the local and energy-independent exchange-correlation potential, in which case one recovers the Kohn-Sham equations for one-electron excitations.
+DFT can only give access to the ground state properties of a system, even if you know the exact exchange-correlation potential.
+To model electronic excitations, CASTEP substitutes Kohn-Sham equations with the Dyson equation, using the energy-dependent self-energy operator instead of the unknown exchange-correlation potential.
+The local and energy-independent exchange-correlation potential can represent this operator, in which case you can recover the Kohn-Sham equations for one-electron excitations.
 However, this approach is not appropriate for a large class of compounds, so-called correlated systems.
 These systems require a mixture of the Hubbard model theory and DFT.
-The most popular implementation is known as the DFT+U method as introduced by Anisimov and co-workers (1991).
+The most popular implementation is the DFT+U method, as introduced by Anisimov and coworkers (1991).

 The CASTEP implementation of DFT+U adopts a simplified, rotationally invariant approach (Cococcioni and de Gironcoli, 2005, Dudarev et al., 1998).
-The only external parameter needed for this approach is the effective value of the on-site Coulomb parameter, U, for each affected orbital.
-This parameter can be calculated theoretically (Cococcioni and de Gironcoli, 2005).
-However, experience shows that the best results are achieved when the U parameter is allowed to vary depending on the property of interest.
-CASTEP therefore does not calculate the value of U but uses it as an input parameter.
+The only external parameter required for this approach is the effective value of the on-site Coulomb parameter, U, for each affected orbital.
+You can calculate this parameter theoretically (Cococcioni and de Gironcoli, 2005).
+However, experience shows that the best results are achieved when the U parameter can vary depending on the property of interest.
+CASTEP therefore does not calculate the value of U, but uses it as an input parameter.

 Symmetry in CASTEP

-The original ideas of utilizing space group symmetry in plane-wave total energy calculations can be traced back to the k290 package (Kunc et al., 1985).
+You can trace back the original idea of using space group symmetry in plane-wave total energy calculations to the k290 package (Kunc et al., 1985).
 The importance of this issue for achieving high performance has long been recognized.
 Often a high symmetry system has a fairly small unit cell.
-This means that the Brillouin zone is quite large and a high number of k-points are therefore required for efficient Brillouin zone sampling.
-This number can be greatly reduced if it is recognized that the contributions to the charge density from wavefunctions with k-vectors that are related by symmetry are related.
+This means that the Brillouin zone is quite large and efficient Brillouin zone sampling requires a high number of k-points.
+When you recognize a relationship between the contributions to the charge density from wavefunctions with k-vectors related by symmetry, you can greatly reduce this number.
 It is then sufficient to use only one k-point from each star of symmetry-related points.
 Because the cost of a CASTEP calculation increases linearly with the number of k-points, any symmetry-related reduction in the number of k-points gives a direct computational speedup.

-Space group symmetry is also used in CASTEP during geometry optimization.
-Forces on atoms, the stress tensor and consequently atomic displacements and changes in the cell parameters, are always symmetrized so that the space group symmetry can never become lower during a CASTEP calculation.
+CASTEP during geometry optimization also uses space group symmetry.
+CASTEP always symmetrizes forces on atoms, the stress tensor, and consequently atomic displacements and changes in the cell parameters, so that the space group symmetry can never become lower.
 However, CASTEP does not perform symmetry analysis.
 Instead, it uses symmetry information provided by Materials Studio.

 See Also: